Unboxed-Software/solana-course/content/basic-solana-mobile.md

 In addition to this list, we'll add two more packages:
 - `@coral-xyz/anchor`: The Anchor TS client.
 - `assert`: A polyfill that lets Anchor do its thing.
+- `text-encoding-polyfill`: A polyfill needed to create the `Program` object

 If you’re not familiar: polyfills actively replace Node-native libraries to make them work anywhere Node is not running.
 We’ll finish our polyfill setup shortly.
 For now, install dependencies using the following command: